dmurfet/deeplinearlogic/README.md

 sudo pip install tensorflow-gpu
 ```

 Then follow the instructions on the TensorFlow webpage to check the GPU is working.
 Then run `jupyter notebook` as usual.
+To open the server to the outside world follow the instructions [here](http://jupyter-notebook.readthedocs.io/en/latest/public_server.htm) and put the line `su ubuntu -c "/usr/local/bin/jupyter notebook&"` into your `/etc/rc.local`.

 ## Notes on other implementations